I love playing video games and I enjoy sharing titles that may have flown under the radar.

-What is Dominions 5?
+What Is Dominions 5?

-Every nation selects a god or "pretender".
+Every nation selects a god or "pretender."
 All different types can be selected for your nation and some gods can even be used for several different nations.
-The gods can vary from titans, dragons, giants snakes, or plain old regular humans.
+The gods can vary from titans, dragons, giant snakes, or plain old regular humans.
 Each has their own cost with several advantages and disadvantages.
 Some have access to several paths of magic.
 Others will give you better "scales" which can lead to good income and growth.
 Selecting your pretender can completely change your play style.
 One pretender may be more aggressive by needing to expand and attack quickly while another one may help your nation have greater profits allowing you to slowly build up in research and resources.
 Some pretenders may provide a "bless" status for certain soldiers within their army.
 This effect can greatly improve an army's combat potential.

 The reason why Dominions 5 and the entire series has such deep gameplay is because there are so many possibilities in how you want to play.
 With a choice of over 80 nations, dozens of pretenders, and different options to research magic, it guarantees no game is played the same.
-Games progress in a turn based manner but combat is in real time where the units act off your pre made instructions.
+Games progress in a turn based manner but combat is in real time where the units act off your pre-made instructions.
 Little scripts help guide your army to be more specific, however, your units will react even without any detailed command.

 The tactics involved range from standard military formations and concepts to flying suicidal exploding winged bats.
 Powerful mages can blanket a battlefield with seemingly natural disasters.
 Various pieces of equipment on your leaders can offer status effects from engulfing the enemy with fear or something as simple as extra food for your hungry armies.

 Games end when the opposing nations are killed or a certain amount of thrones have been captured by one nation.
 There are many customizable options to how a game can be played.